osrf/vrx-docker/README.md

 # ./multi_scripts/run_all_teams_all_tasks.bash [-n --nvidia]
 ```

 This will run `run_one_team_all_tasks.bash` on all teams in `generated/team_generated`.
 This is the invocation that will be used to test submissions for the Finals: your system will not be provided with any information about the conditions of the trials.
-If your system performs correctly with this invocation, regardless of the set of configuration files in the trial\_config directory, you're ready for the competition.
+If your system performs correctly with this invocation, regardless of the set of configuration files in the `task_config` directory, you're ready for the competition.

-Note: To keep the terminal output clean, all of the output from multi_scripts will be stored in `generated/multi_scripts/run_output/`.
-These convenience scripts are more bug-prone, so if you notice any issues, please submit an issue [here](https://bitbucket.org/osrf/vrx-docker/issues?status=new&status=open).
+Note: To keep the terminal output clean, all of the output from `multi_scripts` will be stored in `generated/multi_scripts/run_output/`.
+These convenience scripts are more bug-prone, so if you notice any issues, please submit an issue [here](https://github.com/osrf/vrx-docker/issues).

 ### Generating all trial videos for a given task for a single team